jingzhian/mkdocs-md-notes/docs/dermatology.md

 - secondary syphilis

 ### Lichen Planus
 A pruritic inflammatory dermatosis of unknown aetiology with distinct clinical and histological features that is common in middle age.
+LP is an autoimmune disorder driven by CD8+ T cells and may occur after exposure to a trigger, such as an infection, a medication, or a contact allergen.
+LP occurs in a higher frequency in patients with hepatitis C, although the relevance of this association is controversial.

 ![lichen planus](figures/skin-lichen-planus.jpeg)